chronicleprotocol/scribe/docs/Scribe.md

 For more info, see [`LibSchnorrData.sol`](../src/libs/LibSchnorrData.sol).

 ## Lifting Feeds

 Feeds _must_ prove the integrity of their public key by proving the ownership of the corresponding private key.
-The `lift()` function therefore expects an ECDSA signed message derived from `IScribe::wat()`.
+The `lift()` function therefore expects an ECDSA signed message, for more info see [`IScribe.feedRegistrationMessage()`](../src/IScribe.sol).

 If public key's would not be verified, the Schnorr signature verification would be vulnerable to rogue-key attacks.
 For more info, see [`docs/Schnorr.md`](./Schnorr.md#key-aggregation-for-multisignatures).

 Also, the number of state-changing `lift()` executions is limited to `type(uint8).max-1`, i.e. 254.
 After reaching this limit, no further `lift()` calls can be executed.
 For more info, see [`IScribe.maxFeeds()`](../src/IScribe.sol).

 ## Chainlink Compatibility